A. Your Rights Under the CCPA & CPRA

 - online account usernames or passwords (other than those we issue for access to our sites)

 - content of email communications (other than our own)

 - any personally identifiable information regarding any person under 18 years of age.

 We collect information directly from our clients who do business with us.
 This information may be collected via our website(s) or through our communication with our clients via telephone or email.
 In nearly every instance, our clients are businesses and employees of businesses, not individual consumers.

 In regard to non-client consumers, in nearly every instance we do not collect consumer information directly from the consumer.
-Instead, we get consumer information from third-parties who collect the information directly or obtain it from another third party.
-However, the CCPA broadly defines the word “collect” to include the licensing of information from third parties, which is what we do.
-So, for purposes of the CCPA, we do “collect” information regarding California consumers.
+Instead, we license consumer information from third-parties who collect the information directly or obtain it from another third party.

 The information we license to our clients is collected by our third-party partners from many sources.
 These sources include public records, publicly available information, subscription information, warranty cards, surveys, point-of-sale information, website directories, website visits, online activity, mobile applications, and commercially available consumer data from other third-party information providers who may or may not have collected the data directly from you.